For your Customers

 With a helpdesk ticketing system, there is no need for agents to switch between multiple inboxes, complex folder structures, and color-coded tags.
 You can integrate your support email inbox to your ticketing software, which will convert all incoming emails into tickets.
 This allows your agents to work at their full capacity in resolving more problems in a shorter period of time.

-In a highly-dynamic business environment, it is important to know which support tickets need immediate resolution and which ones can make do with a slower fix.
+In a fast-paced service management scenario, it is important to know which support tickets need immediate resolution and which ones can make do with a slower fix.
 A ticketing system does just that.
 It allows you to prioritize your incoming tickets based on several parameters.
 For example, a service request from the CEO of your company might need an immediate response (high priority) while compared with a ticket about a malfunctioning printer.
 Based on your business process, you can designate your own priority levels and ensure that critical issues get resolved first.

 SLA or Service Level Agreement is a contract between the service provider and the consumer that documents the two primary elements of issue resolution - response time and resolution time.
 It helps set expectations between both parties to ensure a smooth business transaction.
 A good helpdesk management system will definitely include SLA policies as one of its top features and will help supervise them in case of breaches and for high-priority cases.